Zoological Society of London: History

 As the twentieth century began, the need to maintain and research large animals in a more natural environment became clear.
 Peter Chalmers Mitchell (ZSL Secretary 1903–35) conceived the vision of a new park no more than 70 mi away from London and thus accessible to the public, and at least 200 acre in extent.
 In 1926, profiting from the agricultural depression, the ideal place was found: Hall Farm, near Whipsnade village, was derelict, and held almost 600 acre on the Chiltern Hills.
 ZSL bought the farm in December 1926 for £13,480 12s 10d.
 In 1928 the first animals arrived at the new Whipsnade Park—two Amherst pheasants, a golden pheasant and five red jungle fowl.
 Others soon followed, including muntjac deer, llamas, wombats and skunks.
 In 1931 Whipsnade Park was opened to the public as the world's first open zoological park.

 In 1960–61, Lord Zuckerman, then Secretary of ZSL, raised funds from two medical foundations to found laboratories as an Institute of Zoology where scientists would be employed by ZSL and undertake research.

 The Society is a registered charity under English law.

 Leases from the Crown Estate

 Under the Crown Estate Act 1961, the ZSL had a maximum lease length of 60 years from the Crown Estate, but this was changed to 150 years by the Zoological Society of London (Leases) Act 2024 (c.
 20).

 The Institute of Zoology

+The Institute of Zoology is the scientific research division of the ZSL.
+It is a government-funded research institute, which specialises in scientific issues relevant to the conservation of species and their habitats.
+The Institute of Zoology focuses its research on five areas: